kitsupixel/PasswordGenerator/README.md

 ## Usage
 - Go to Extensions.
 - Enable Developer Mode.
+- Zip the contents of this repository
-- Drag the zip into the page.
+- Drag the zip file into the page.
 - On the top right corner in the puzzle piece icon search for the "Password Generator" extension a click on the pin next to it.
+- May it be useful to you.